PDC-support/benchmarks-procurement/benchmarks/CP2K/README.md

 be performed on the total system in one day, according to the throughput formula.

-We require a minimum performance: the average runtime should not be larger than 150 seconds (i.e. "TOTAL TIME / MAXIMUM" for the "CP2K" entry should not be larger than 150 s).
+We require a minimum performance: the average runtime must not be larger than 150 seconds (i.e. "TOTAL TIME / MAXIMUM" for the "CP2K" entry must not be larger than 150 s).

 ### Obtaining benchmark results